matheesan-CGI/oneClickDeployDSE/README.md

 ```

 In the background, run the following for now(Until proper Nodeport setup is added to the yaml):
+The following is only needed if you're not using an External IP

 ```sh
 kubectl proxy